denisecase/datafun-central/content/techniques/_index.md

 +++

-This page provides documentation and tutorials on various techniques used in data analytics and development.
+This chapter provides covers various techniques and skills used in data analytics, investitagions, and development.

 ## Data Cleaning